 Figure 29: If redacted decisions of adjudicators were to be published, who should be primarily responsible for making the redactions?
+Based on 152 received responses

 11% of individual respondents selected another answer.
 Several noted that whoever is making redactions should be paid and that person or entity should be responsible for the exercise.